yingweiwo

 Absorption, Distribution and Excretion

-For more Absorption, Distribution and Excretion (Complete) data for Enalapril (11 total), please visit the HSDB record page.
+For more complete data on the absorption, distribution, and excretion of enalapril (11 in total), please visit the HSDB records page.

 Biological Half-Life